Yorker: Use

 Despite the effectiveness of yorkers, they are notoriously difficult to bowl correctly and usually will be attempted only a handful of times during a sequence of several overs.
-Yorkers are best used to surprise a batsman who has become accustomed to hitting shorter-pitched balls and not with the bat speed necessary to defend against a yorker.
-As such, a yorker is frequently bowled quickly to give the batsman less time to react and position his bat.
+Yorkers are best used to surprise a batter who has become accustomed to hitting shorter-pitched balls and not with the bat speed necessary to defend against a yorker.
+As such, a yorker is frequently bowled quickly to give the batter less time to react and position his bat.

-The yorker is regarded as particularly effective against weak tail-end batsmen, who often lack the skill to defend even a non-swinging yorker and who are sometimes less susceptible to other bowling tactics.
+The yorker is regarded as particularly effective against weak tail-end batters, who often lack the skill to defend even a non-swinging yorker and who are sometimes less susceptible to other bowling tactics.
 It is also particularly effective in the later stages of an innings in one-day cricket, because it is the most difficult of all deliveries to score off even if defended successfully.
 Runs will often only be scored off edges or straight down the ground.

 The most notable bowlers in delivering yorkers are Pakistanis Waqar Younis, Wasim Akram, and Shoaib Akhtar, Sri Lankan Lasith Malinga, Australians Brett Lee, Mitchell Starc, Pat Cummins and Mitchell Johnson, New Zealanders Trent Boult, Shane Bond and Tim Southee, South Africans Dale Steyn and Allan Donald, West Indians Patrick Patterson, Malcolm Marshall, Courtney Walsh, Curtly Ambrose and Jerome Taylor, Indians Zaheer Khan, Bhuvneshwar Kumar, Jasprit Bumrah, T. Natarajan and Englishmen Andrew Flintoff, Chris Jordan and Mark Wood.

 Bowling a yorker

 A yorker is usually delivered very late in the bowling action with the hand pointing almost vertically.
-The aim is both to get more pace and to deliver it later so as to deceive the batsman in flight.
+The aim is both to get more pace and to deliver it later so as to deceive the batter in flight.
 It is usually recommended to deliver the ball with some inswing but an away-swinging yorker aimed at the pads can be just as effective.
 Because yorkers are quite difficult to bowl they require substantial practice in order to achieve consistent success.